2021 Movie and TV Show Idea Contest (II)

 - Concept must be for a feature-length film or scripted TV series.

 - Script Pipeline will not share your idea with anyone unless you’re chosen as a winner or runner-up and give us explicit permission to do so.

 - Previous Idea Contest winners and runners-up (since 2012) are ineligible.

 - Should go without saying, but the idea needs to be ORIGINAL and not based on an existing franchise or property, unless it's in the public domain.
 If the idea is in the public domain, it should have some sort of defining factor that takes a distinctive approach and clearly demonstrate how you plan to adapt.

-Script Pipeline has cultivated relationships with over 200 production companies, managers, agents, directors, independent producers, networks, and other executives over the past two decades, leading to more success stories annually than any other competition.
+Script Pipeline has cultivated relationships with over 250 production companies, managers, agents, directors, independent producers, networks, and other executives over the past two decades, leading to multiple writers signed and specs sold.